wp-plugins/captcha/readme.txt

 = Features =

-* Display: it is possible to use letters and numbers in the captcha or just one of these two things - either letters or numbers.
+* Display: It is possible to use letters and numbers in the captcha or just one of these two things - either letters or numbers.
 * Actions: The basic mathematical operations are used - add, subtract, multiply.
 * Label: There is a possibility to add a label when displaying captcha on the form.